Vandhana989/Vandhana-Rajesh/README.md

 - Summary table showing Furniture Sales, Profit, and Margin by Region
 - Highlighted loss-making regions (negative margins) for quick attention
 - GETPIVOTDATA-driven report table that auto-updates when slicers change
-- Portfolio-ready dashboard layout with clear title, KPIs, and chart